JeremieSiller/wg_gesucht_telegram_bot/README.md

 # WG Gesucht Bot

 This is a bot that scrapes new entries on WG Gesucht and sends notifications via Telegram when there is a new entry.
 It helps you stay updated on new listings for any search query you want.
-It is able to server mutliple users that can subscribe to different search queries.
+It is able to serve mutliple users that can subscribe to different search queries.

 ## Usage